EU-Japan Economic Partnership Agreement Enters into Force

 ESF Director interview on EURObiZ on EU-Japan trade relations

 EURObiZ Japan is a monthly magazine about trade and investment from Europe to Japan (http://eurobiz.jp/).
-As well as being distributed to members of the European Business Council in Japan, an organisation consisting of 17 European national chambers of commerce, this business magazine is sent to an additional 2,500-plus European companies and individuals representing a broad range of industries, and to influential members of various non-European companies and European governmental bodies in Japan and Europe.
+As well as being distributed to members of the European Business Council in Japan, an organization consisting of 17 European national chambers of commerce, this business magazine is sent to an additional 2,500-plus European companies and individuals representing a broad range of industries, and to influential members of various non-European companies and European governmental bodies in Japan and Europe.

 David C Hulme, Chief Editor of the EUROBIZ, talked with Pascal Kerneis, managing director of the Brussels-based European Services Forum (ESF).
 Following the launch of EU-Japan free trade negotiations, Pascal Kerneis visited Tokyo at the end of May for a series of meetings organised by the EBC.
 As a lobbyist, Kerneis often has the task of explaining trade in services to people whose thoughts on trade seldom stray beyond trade in material goods.